b12io/reading-group/perceived-trustworthiness.md

 * How do you measure perceived trustworthiness?

 # Takeaways
+* Host profiles disclose different types of information, with the hosting situation (onsite vs. remote) influencing the type.
+* The most popular topics correlate with the topics that have the highest perceived trustworthiness.
+* Higher perceived trustworthiness somewhat influenced the host choice decision, based on a study asking Amazon Mechnical Turk (AMT) workers which host they "feel more comfortable staying with".

 # Notes
 * _trustworthiness vs trust_: trustworthiness is an attribute of the trustee while trust is exhibited by a trustor.